Are Acne Scars & Hyperpigmentation The Same Thing?

 Just like there are many different types of hyperpigmentation and dark spots, there are several different kinds of acne scars.
 Here are four of the most common scars:

 The way your skin scars depends both on your skin type and the type of breakout you most frequently get — papules, pustules, nodules, or cysts are the most common kinds of inflammatory acne that lead to scarring.
-You could experience several different types of acne scars, but it goes for all of them that the sooner you treat them, the better!
+You could experience several different types of acne scars, but it's best to manage your acne right away to minimize all forms of scarring.

 Whereas topical treatments can be very effective for minimizing dark spots and hyperpigmentation, in-office procedures are likely a better resort to treat scars.
 For instance, cortisone shots work well for keloid scars, while laser and chemical resurfacing treatments are ideal for icepick, rolling and boxcar scars.
 You can consult with your dermatologist to get a better idea of what will work best for you.